Dijajana/english-for-designers/03-aboutness/case-study.md

 Then the "What we do" subpage
 ![shoptet's main page screenshot.](img/subpage.png)

 The redesign resulted in a more friendly and professional looking environment which helps to build trust with the customers.
-Shoptet also gained an illustrations visual style which other designers can follow.
+Shoptet also gained an illustration system which other designers can follow.